tests-always-included/wick/formulas/README.md

 When executed, the output of this will be something like "3.16.0-30-generic".
 You can use explorers to determine the currently running operating system, versions of software, if files exist in specific locations or see if some packages are installed (among many other things).
 Take a look at the ones provided in [wick-base] to see some that already exist.

-Explorer scripts have the full Wick environment, so functions like wick-debug, wick-info (both from [wick-base]) and any other functions defined by earlier formulas are available during script execution.
+Explorer scripts have the full Wick environment, so functions like wickDebug, wickInfo (both from [wick-base]) and any other functions defined by earlier formulas are available during script execution.

 On success, information should be written to stdout.
 Failure would cause Wick to stop and display all of the messages written to stderr.
 (See [Bash concepts] for stdout, stderr, success and failure.)